 Who we are

 The 21st century has arrived and with it came continuing urban challenges facing cities around the world.
-These cities are facing exponential growth in not just population, but intensity of complex urban issues threatening the existence of safe, affordable, and supportive neighborhoods.
-The 21st century has also brought with it exponential advancements in technology that effectively eliminate the challenges that physical distance once posed and replaces them with opportunities for connectivity and sharing in the digital age.
-With this burgeoning confluence of technology and shared commitment to addressing urban issues, Leading Cities seeks to unite university faculty and students, policy innovators, city officials and business leaders in the common cause of solving urban challenges.
+These cities are facing exponential growth not just in population, but in the intensity of complex urban issues threatening the existence of safe, affordable, and supportive neighborhoods.
+The 21st century has also brought exponential advancements in technology that effectively eliminate the challenges that physical distance once posed and replaces them with opportunities for connectivity and sharing in the digital age.
+With this burgeoning confluence of technology and commitment to addressing urban issues, Leading Cities seeks to unite university faculty and students, policy innovators, city officials, startups, and business leaders in the common cause of solving urban challenges.
 This is achieved through sharing, improving and adapting best practices as well as facilitating economic and business development opportunities.
-The virtual world has dismantled borders and has made possible this unification and development of partnerships and policy innovations thus realizing our mantra to create “global impact on the local level.”
+The virtual world has dismantled borders and has made possible this unification and development of partnerships and policy innovations, thus realizing our mantra to create “global impact on the local level.”

-The development of Leading Cities was inspired by the work originally launched as World Class Cities Partnership in 2011 as a network of municipal governments and universities dedicated to researching and implementing identified best practices in urban policy.
-Leading Cities has grown beyond just applied research, it is a dynamic results oriented organization with three distinct dimensions: a collaborative global research and knowledge exchange platform, a facilitator of business and economic development opportunities and a builder of bridges linking governments for cooperative partnerships.
+The development of Leading Cities was inspired by the work originally designed and launched as World Class Cities Partnership in 2008 as a network of municipal governments and universities dedicated to researching and implementing identified best practices in urban policy.
+Leading Cities has grown beyond just applied research, it is a dynamic results-oriented organization with three distinct dimensions: a collaborative global research and knowledge exchange platform, a facilitator of business and economic development opportunities and a builder of bridges linking governments for cooperative partnerships and innovative solutions.